illright/telegram-antispam/README.md

 - Built to be self-hosted
 - Minimalistic so that it's easy to understand the source code
 - Only works in chats that it recognizes (configurable)
-- Fights reaction spammers too (users who join, react to a lot of messages, then leave; they usually have spam in their bio)
 - Can forward all the spam to the channel for additional manual review (known as a _spam dump_)

 ## How to self-host for free